Chalcopyrite: Identification

 Chalcopyrite is often confused with pyrite and gold since all three of these minerals have a yellowish color and a metallic luster.
 Some important mineral characteristics that help distinguish these minerals are hardness and streak.
 Chalcopyrite is much softer than pyrite and can be scratched with a knife, whereas pyrite cannot be scratched by a knife.
 However, chalcopyrite is harder than gold, which, if pure, can be scratched by copper.
+Additionally, gold is malleable, while chalcopyrite is brittle.
 Chalcopyrite has a distinctive black streak with green flecks in it.
 Pyrite has a black streak and gold has a yellow streak.

 Chemistry

 Natural chalcopyrite has no solid solution series with any other sulfide minerals.
 There is limited substitution of zinc with copper despite chalcopyrite having the same crystal structure as sphalerite.

 Minor amounts of elements such as silver, gold, cadmium, cobalt, nickel, lead, tin, and zinc can be measured (at parts per million levels), likely substituting for copper and iron.
 Selenium, bismuth, tellurium, and arsenic may substitute for sulfur in minor amounts.
 Chalcopyrite can be oxidized to form malachite, azurite, and cuprite.